If you don’t have any bad habits you can skip reading this.

 Which Bad Habits Undermine Self Confidence?

 The question is, of course, how much of your low self esteem or self confidence is down to bad habits.
-In my ebook, Self Esteem Exercises, I go into more depth about our bad thinking habits and how these can undermine our self esteem.
+In several posts, I go into more depth about our bad thinking habits and how these can undermine our self esteem.
 But there are many other bad habits to look out for

 When you’re ready to take back control of your life and do away with your bad habits then go through these points and questions :-